 The Political Economy of Policing.
 Commenced in January of 2024, the project aims to situate policing in the United States from the perspective political economy, i.e., as a phenomenon whose economic components (spending/budgeting, misconduct settlements, and so forth) must be seen in the context of broader political currents.
 Phase 1 of the project will aim to compile comprehensive, aggregate, and national data around police misconduct payouts in the United States.
 Additional phases will include theoretical work and policy recommendations around this data.
 [Track: Critical Theory]

-Writing as a Spiritual Practice.
-This project aims to explore writing as a spiritual practice, where that term is understood in the sense in which, Pierre Hadot, the scholar of ancient philosophy used it: a practice or concept capable of changing and/or transforming the self (it is not thereby exclusively linked to religion or spirituality as it is commonly understood).
+Reading and Writing as a Spiritual Practice.
+This project aims to explore reading and writing as a spiritual practice, where that term is understood in the sense in which, Pierre Hadot, the scholar of ancient philosophy used it: a practice or concept capable of changing and/or transforming the self (it is not thereby exclusively linked to religion or spirituality as it is commonly understood).
+The project is especially responding to the rise of immediacy in the contemporary world, locating reading and writing as a potential bulwark–a site of deep mediation–against such broader trends.
 The first phase of this project will consist in writing workshops with experts.
 Later phases may include extended reading and writing groups and other public events.
 Commencing in Spring of 2025 or Fall of 2025.
 [Track: Philosophy]